tidepool-org/blip/README.md

 Reusable components (`app/components/`) shouldn't access the `config` object directly, so you should generate the `componentImageEndpoint` value above from a "page" component (`app/pages`), and pass it to the reusable component through a `props` value.

 At build-time, images all get bundled into `build/<version>/images/<component>/` directories.
 When adding images, don't forget to update the `develop.js` and `gulpfile.js` with the correct paths.

+### Fonts

+Font files are added to the `app/core/fonts` folder.
+The CSS rules to import the fonts are put in the Lodash template `app/index.html`, because we use a configuration variable to change the URL to the font files, according to whether we are working in development or building for production.

 ### Icons